 Potential Internship Partners

-Noblesville High School is completing its seventh year of a career exploration internship program for high school seniors.
-This school year we have had 297 interns, cadet teachers and work-based learning students placed throughout our community and schools.
-We have partnered with 111 businesses in Noblesville and surrounding cities and all Noblesville Elementary and Middle Schools.
+Noblesville High School is completing its eighth year of a career exploration internship program for high school seniors.
+This school year we have had over 315 interns, cadet teachers and work-based learning students placed throughout our community and schools.
+We have partnered with more than 150 businesses in Noblesville and surrounding cities and all Noblesville Elementary and Middle Schools.

 Some basic facts regarding the internship program: